FK Pelister

-FK Pelister (ФК Пелистер) is a Macedonian football club based in the city of Bitola, North Macedonia.
-They are currently competing in the Macedonian Second League.
+FK Pelister (ФК Пелистер) is a professional football club based in the city of Bitola, North Macedonia.
+They are currently competing in the Macedonian First League.

 History

-FK Pelister, was formed in 1945.
-In 1946 they won the Bitola regional title and that same year they merged with Rabotnik.
-They won the Bitola title in 1950 and 1951 again.
+FK Pelister was originally formed in 1945.
+In 1946, they won the Bitola regional title and that same year they merged with Rabotnik.
+The club won the Bitola title once again in 1950 and 1951.
 During that time the most influential players were: Georgievski, Dimitrovski, Petrovski, Naumovski, Lazarevski, Sekerdžievski, Avramovski, Nestorov and Eftimovski.

-The team played primarily in the lower divisions of the former SFR Yugoslavia and were champions of the Macedonian Republic League four times, along with winning the Macedonian Republic Cup four times in 1959, 1962, 1985 and 1991.
-They earned promotion to the Yugoslav Second League Group East, which included clubs from Serbia, Montenegro and Macedonia, for the first time in 1974, which was a big success for that generation.
+The team played primarily in the lower divisions of the former Yugoslavia and were champions of the Macedonian Republic League on four occasions, along with winning the Macedonian Republic Cup four times in: 1959, 1962, 1985 and 1991.
+They earned promotion to the Yugoslav Second League group east (that included clubs from Serbia, Montenegro and Macedonia) for the first time in 1974, which was a big success for that generation.
 Some of the most famous players at the time were: Grbevski, Dukovski, Cvetkovski, Taškov, Bogoevski, Gočevski, Ristevski, Tristovski, Mickovski, Dimovski, Markovski, Upalevski and the manager Stavre Eftimovski.
 Soon after, they were relegated but made another comeback in 1982 with Mitko Butlevski as chairman and Ivan Čabrinović as manager.
-The biggest success came in the 1990–91 Yugoslav Cup when they reached the 1/8 final, getting eliminated on away goals by the eventual champions Hajduk Split.
+The club played 350 matches and had an overall record of 143 wins, 69 draws and 138 losses in the Yugoslav Second League.
+The biggest success came in the 1990–91 Yugoslav Cup when they reached the 1/8 final, getting eliminated on away goals by the eventual champion Hajduk Split.
 Pelister played their final season in the Yugoslav league system in the 1991–92 Yugoslav First League finishing in 15th place.